Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/short-term_plan.md

  break the law = execution
   killlazy, sickgastro,..
-  en(glish)-slave-men-t(and, biscuits) v prison escapists breeding program; parents must die (by torture iff unlawful (); where law is based on chance-a-lot v pain tolerance v (super)stition v refer-en-dumb v refer-end-um v..) community collapse = don't goto other communities; just {drop & roll over, put your head between your legs, assume the position,..}, and die don't let anyone in let's use bikes to get around, communication,.; wood is the best material for wheels, tools,..
+  en(glish)-slave-men-t(and, biscuits) v prison escapists breeding program; parents must die (by torture iff unlawful (); where law is based on chance-a-lot (probably weather-based) v pain tolerance v (super)/stition|natural/ v refer-en-dumb v refer-end-um v..) community collapse = don't goto other communities; just {drop & roll over, put your head between your legs, assume the position,..}, and die don't let anyone in let's use bikes to get around, communication,.; wood is the best material for wheels, tools,..